pooranibcbb/datavis16s_refactor/doc/user_doc.rst

 PCoA
 ~~~~

 Principal coordinates analysis using binomial and Bray-Curtis distances is carried out using `amp_ordinate <https://madsalbertsen.github.io/ampvis2/reference/amp_ordinate.html>`__.
-Samples which fall below the specified sampling depth are removed from the OTU table using `amp_subset_samples <https://madsalbertsen.github.io/ampvis2/reference/amp_subset_samples.html>`__ before the distance measures are computed.
-The names of samples that are removed are output to *samples_being_ignored.txt*.
+For more information on the formulae for the distance measures, see `vegdist <https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/vegdist>`__.

-The binomial distance is able to handle varying sample sizes.
-However, for the Bray-Curtis distance, the OTU table is rarefied to the sampling depth using `rrarefy <https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/rarefy>`__ from the vegan R package.
-The table of the rarefied counts is saved as *rarefied_OTU_table.txt*.
+The binomial distance is able to handle varying sample sizes, so the raw counts from the OTU table are used.
+For the Bray-Curtis distance, the rarefied counts are used.
 The coordinates from the plots are written to *pcoa_binomial.txt* and *pcoa_bray.txt* and the plots to *pcoa_binomial.html* and *pcoa_bray.html*.
 At least 3 samples are needed for these plots.

 .. code:: r

-   amp <- amp_subset_samples(amp, minreads = sampdepth)
    pcoa_binomial <- amp_ordinate(amp, filter_species = 0.01, type = "PCOA",
        distmeasure = "binomial", sample_color_by = "TreatmentGroup",
        detailed_output = TRUE, transform = "none")

-   otu <- rrarefy(t(amp$abund), sampdepth)
-   amp$abund <- t(otu)
-   pcoa_bray <- amp_ordinate(amp, filter_species = 0.01, type = "PCOA",
+   pcoa_bray <- amp_ordinate(amprare, filter_species = 0.01, type = "PCOA",
        distmeasure = "bray", sample_color_by = "TreatmentGroup",
        detailed_output = TRUE, transform = "none")